hyperledger/fabric/docs/source/peers/peers.md

 Let's look at a peer in a little more detail.
 We can see that it's the peer that hosts both the ledger and chaincode.
 More accurately, the peer actually hosts *instances* of the ledger, and *instances* of chaincode.
-Note that this provides a deliberate redundancy in a Fabric network --- it avoids single points of failure.
+Note that this provides a deliberate redundancy in a Fabric network --- it avoids single point of failure.
 We'll learn more about the distributed and decentralized nature of a blockchain network later in this section.